 A monotype is a print that is made by putting blank art paper onto an inked plate or palette loaded with paints, and pressing on the back of the paper so that the paint or ink transfers onto it.
 It is called “mono” type because the process is supposed to only happen one time.
 With other prints, the artwork can be printed onto over and over again.

 The monotype process gives beautiful results that are relatively unpredictable and exciting.
 This process is a great way to use leftover paint that you don’t want to save or throw away.
-I always keep heavy duty acrylic or watercolor paper in the studio so that I can make monotypes of my palette after a painting session.
+I always keep heavy duty mixed media, acrylic or watercolor paper in the studio so that I can make monotypes of my palette after a painting session.
 These small paintings then get turned into hand-made greeting cards.

 Here is a video showing you how to do this easy abstract paint technique: